s-victor/TinyPedal/docs/customization.md

 Note, this value is important for accurate prediction, as initial vehicle speed is much slower after pit out, so extra time is needed for driver to catch up, and also affected by pit out line location.
 For most tracks, this extra time after pit out is roughly within `1` to `5` seconds.

     show_pitstop_duration
-Show pit stop duration reading on top of each predication circle.
+Show pit stop duration reading on top of each prediction circle.

 [**`Back to Top`**](#)